-From world champions to puzzle enthusiasts,the world of puzzles has become a playground for impressive records.
+From world champions to passionate puzzlers, jigsaw puzzles have become a playground for incredible records.
 Manufacturers are competing to see who can come up with the most imaginative designs, constantly pushing the boundaries of what’s possible and satisfying those who have made puzzles their ultimate challenge.
-Whether it’s the world’s largest puzzle, monochromatic creations, or even innovative transparent designs, get ready to discover some amazing feats.
+Whether it’s the world’s largest jigsaw puzzle, monochromatic creations, or even innovative transparent designs, get ready to discover some amazing feats.
 Drumroll, please: here are the world’s greatest puzzle records!

 The World’s Largest Jigsaw Puzzle